We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-manohtest +0 points · almost 5 years ago Original Poster
+manohtest +0 points · over 5 years ago Original Poster

 Thank you for the detailed replies, guys!
 After reading some of the other comments here, I had a sneaking suspicion that adjusting my pressure up from the prescribed settings was causing the CA's.
 I adjusted my pressure down to min 7, max 12 (from min 8, max 14) last night.
 While I had a lower overall AHI (5.75 vs. 7.73), I again woke up around the 4:00am - 5:00am mark with a leaking mask and a feeling of being unable to breathe.